ICodeCrazyFr/NoEvidence-Discord/README.md

 Install & run

-pip install -r requirements.txt python bot/main.py
+pip install -r requirements.txt python main.py

 Files in this branch
-- bot/main.py : main bot implementation
+- main.py : main bot implementation
 - detection_rules.json : regex detection rules that the bot loads at runtime
 - requirements.txt : Python dependencies

 Notes & safety
-- This bot is built for a bot account only (soon to be for self-bot) and follows Discord permissions: it will only read or delete messages where it has permission.
+- This bot is built for a bot account only (soon to be self-bot) and follows Discord permissions: it will only read or delete messages where it has permission.
 - Scanning full server histories can take substantial time and is subject to rate limits.
 Use SCAN_LIMIT_PER_CHANNEL to limit scope during testing.
 - The regex rules in detection_rules.json are a starting point — tune them for your needs.